slatedocs/slate/source/includes/_endpoint-batch.md

 ```

-#### Appending a source
+##### Appending a source

-Must contain the URL of a source that a user can read.
+POST a Shoji Entity with a Source URL.
+The user must have permission to view the Source entity.
+Use Source appending to send data in CSV format that matches the schema of the Dataset.

 ```json
 {